If a tree falls in a forest and no one is around to hear it, does it make a sound?: Metaphysics

-The possibility of unperceived existence
+Possibility of unperceived existence

 Can something exist without being perceived by consciousness? – e.g. "is sound only sound if a person hears it?"

 The most immediate philosophical topic that the riddle introduces involves the existence of the tree (and the sound it produces) outside of human perception.
 If no one is around to see, hear, touch or smell the tree, how could it be said to exist?
 What is it to say that it exists when such an existence is unknown?
 Of course, from a scientific viewpoint, it exists.
 It is human beings that are able to perceive it.
 George Berkeley in the 18th century developed subjective idealism, a metaphysical theory to respond to these questions, coined famously as "to be is to be perceived".
 Today, meta-physicists are split.
 According to substance theory, a substance is distinct from its properties, while according to bundle theory, an object is merely its sense data.
 The definition of sound, simplified, is a hearable noise.
 The tree will make a sound, even if nobody heard it, simply because it could have been heard.

 The answer to this question depends on the definition of sound.
 We can define sound as our perception of air vibrations.
 Therefore, sound does not exist if we do not hear it.
 When a tree falls, the motion disturbs the air and sends off air waves.
 This physical phenomenon, which can be measured by instruments other than our ears, exists regardless of human perception (seeing or hearing) of it.
-Putting together, although the tree falling on the island sends off air waves, it does not produce sound if no human is within the distance where the air waves are strong enough for a human to perceive them.
+Putting these lines of thought together, we can say that although the tree falling on the island sends off air waves, it does not produce sound if no human is within the distance where the air waves are strong enough for a human to perceive them.
 However, if we define sound as the waves themselves, then sound would be produced.

-We shall not use one word to define two different things.
-If we define sound as waves, what word shall we use to describe the "sound" we hear?
-Here, we are talking about two different things.
-For a stone, a stone only senses air waves.
-Sound is meaningless to stone.
-Because stones cannot convert air waves into sound.
-Of course we shall use sound as the thing we hear.
-Then the waves between the vibration source and our ears, we shall not also use the same word “sound”.
-It is just air waves.
-This is a physics argument, not philosophy argument.
+This all leaves out sounds heard from imagination, hallucination, synesthesia, and tinnitus.
+These phenomena prove that sound is virtualized reality since these all exist without vibration in the air.

+The same applies to all other senses that produce perceptions.
+Odor and flavor do not exist.
+They are virtualizations of chemicals detected by olfactory and gustatory sensors.
+Texture doesn’t exist.
+It is a virtualization of pressure differentiation much like sound is a virtualization of pressure differences in the air.